 If you have ideas about articles or would like to contribute an article, please email communications@magnet.edu.

-Welcome to the inaugural issue of Distinct by Design, the quarterly digital magazine of Magnet Schools of America.
+Welcome to Issue 1, 2025 of Distinct by Design, the quarterly digital magazine of Magnet Schools of America.

 As its name suggests, Distinct by Design focuses primarily on a feature of American public education—the magnet school—that is unique and unlike most public schools but intentionally different, purposefully designed to provide opportunities that set these schools apart.